Lead for Nebraska - Community Impact in Action

 - Research and identify solutions for rural broadband access in communities where it’s needed most, and help those communities who have it leverage it.

-- Create free locally specific training programs to reduce the digital divide and build digital literacy in rural America.
+- Create free locally-specific training programs to reduce the digital divide and build digital literacy in rural America.

-Lead for Nebraska Placements
+Lead for Nebraska AmeriCorps Fellows Placements for 2021-23

 Ken Edwards – Table Rock, NE